More than 8 million adults in the US are lesbian, gay, or bisexual, comprising 3.5% of the adult population.

 The Stonewall Riots

 The rainbow flag as a gay pride symbol made its debut at the San Francisco Pride Parade in 1978.
-Harvey Milk asked his good friend Gilbert Baker to design a unifying symbol for the gay community and the rainbow flag was the result.
+It was designed as a unifying symbol for the LGBT community.

 Harvey Milk was an American politician who became the first openly gay person to be elected to public office in California.